LCLPYT/player-switch/README.md

 #The time after which to switch to the next player, in ticks (1 second = 20 ticks, 1 minute = 1200 ticks, 10 minutes = 12000 ticks ...)
 switchDelayTicks = 12000

+#Turn timeout in seconds.
+If the current player does not play their turn within the timeout, the player will be skipped.
+turnTimeoutSeconds = 259200

+#Player ordering type to use
+#Possible options:
+#    REPEATING (participants list is repeated in the order it is defined)
+#    BALANCED_RANDOM (participants are drawn at random, but everyone gets their turn within a cycle, there is also a margin of 30% of the participant count before a player gets their turn again)
+queueType = "BALANCED_RANDOM"

 #The index of the current participating player.
 You can manually change it to modify the player whose turn it is currently.
 currentPlayer = 0

 #The time the current player has already played, in ticks
 elapsedTicks = 0

+#Ticks since the last switch.
+ticksSinceLastSwitch = 0

 #This username will be assigned to every player
 fixedUsername = "Player"